config-i1/smooth/cran-comments.md

 This is expected from Windows Server - doMC is not available for that platform.

-All the resources are available online, not clear why the server cannot find them.
+All the resources are available online, not clear why the server cannot find some of them.

 ## Downstream dependencies
 I have also run R CMD check on reverse dependencies of smooth.